Timilehin-bello/cycloneNFT/README.md

 - `http-proxy-middleware`: It stands between the sender and the recipient and can also modify an incoming request before it's eventual handler receives it.

 - `ipfs-http-client`: A JavaScript client for talking to a js-ipfs node.

-- `next`: This is a zero-dependency package for loading environment variables from a .env file.
-- `react`: This is a zero-dependency package for loading environment variables from a .env file.
-- `react-dom`: This is a zero-dependency package for loading environment variables from a .env file.
-- `react-dropzone`: This is a zero-dependency package for loading environment variables from a .env file.
-- `react-icons`: This is a zero-dependency package for loading environment variables from a .env file.
-- `web3modal`: This is a zero-dependency package for loading environment variables from a .env file.